Delaware Business Law: Founder's Guide 2026

 Key features that matter to non-resident founders:

-• § 18-104, blockchain records: Authorizes blockchain-based corporate records.
+- DGCL § 224 (Title 8), blockchain records: Authorizes blockchain-based corporate records for Delaware corporations (a DGCL provision, not part of the LLC Act).
 Enacted in 2017, one of the first such statutes in the United States.

 The permissiveness is a feature, not a bug.
 Delaware designed the LLC Act to allow sophisticated parties to write custom governance arrangements.
 The result is that Delaware LLCs are used in real estate joint ventures, private equity funds, venture capital fund structures, and family-office holding entities, in addition to the bootstrap and pre-VC startup use case.